Scaling of the quantum approximate optimization algorithm on superconducting qubit based hardware: Hardware requirements

 The classical optimizer has to minimize the objective function $E(\boldsymbol\theta)=\braket{\psi(\boldsymbol\theta)| H_C|\psi(\boldsymbol\theta)}$, where $\boldsymbol\theta=(\boldsymbol{\beta}, \boldsymbol{\gamma})$, which it can only stochastically access~\cite{Sweke2020}.
 A simulation of a variational algorithm must therefore consider this effect.
-For example, MaxCut optimization simulated in Qiskit~\cite{Qiskit} always performs better with the state-vector simulator, which does not have sampling noise, than the shot-based QASM simulator, see Fig.~\ref{fig:n_shots}.
+For example, QAOAs simulated in Qiskit~\cite{Qiskit} always perform better with the state-vector simulator, which does not have sampling noise, than the shot-based QASM simulator, see Fig.~\ref{fig:n_shots}.
 A large number of shots thus helps QAOA converge~\cite{Zhou2020, Sankar2021} but increases its execution-time.
 Zeroth-order methods optimize by directly estimating $E(\boldsymbol\theta)$~\cite{Harrow2021}.
 They prepare and measure each trial state $N_\text{shots}$ times.
 Measurement $k$ randomly projects $\ket{\psi(\boldsymbol{\theta})}$ onto a basis-state with an energy $E_k$ thereby estimating $E(\boldsymbol\theta)$ by $\overline E=N_\text{shots}^{-1}\sum_k E_k$.
-Reference~\cite{Harrow2021} shows that for 1-local Hamiltonians with $n$ qubits the number of shots needed to reach a precision $\epsilon$ within the vicinity of the optima is lower bounded by $\Omega(n^3/\epsilon^2)$.
+Reference~\cite{Harrow2021} shows that for 1-local Hamiltonians with $n$ qubits the total number of shots over the course of the optimization, i.e., $N_\text{iter}N_\text{shots}$, needed to reach a precision $\epsilon$ within the vicinity of the optima is lower bounded by $\Omega(n^3/\epsilon^2)$.
 By contrast, first-order methods optimize by taking measurements that correspond to the gradient $\partial_{\boldsymbol{\theta}}E(\boldsymbol{\theta})$ and are sometimes referred to as analytical gradient measurements~\cite{Guerreschi2017, Romero2018}.
-Furthermore, for 1-local Hamiltonians Ref.~\cite{Harrow2021} shows that the number of shots required by first-order methods to reach an $\epsilon$ precision scale as $\Theta(n^2/\epsilon)$.
-First-order methods therefore converge faster but still require a large number of shots.
+Furthermore, for 1-local Hamiltonians Ref.~\cite{Harrow2021} shows that the total number of shots required by first-order methods to reach an $\epsilon$ precision scale as $\Theta(n^2/\epsilon)$.
+In this setting, first-order methods therefore converge faster but still require a large number of shots.
 Recently, optimizers that scale the number of shots based on the magnitude of the gradient have been developed to reduce the shot cost~\cite{Kubler2020}.
+The $\Theta(n^2/\epsilon)$ scaling is a significant shot cost.
+However, since optimal QAOA parameters concentrate for similar problem instances~\cite{Brandao2018} this cost may be amortized when solving many problem instances originating from the same reasonable distribution.